partrickJhonson/beef/Configuration.md

 **In order to use BeEF, you must change the username and password.**

-To edit the configuration file, navigate to the BeEF directory and use your favourite text editor (vim, nano etc) to edit the config.yaml file.
+Navigate to the BeEF directory and use your favourite text editor (Vim, Nano, etc) to edit `config.yaml`.

-Please edit the below section, found in the file:
+Please update the section shown in the example below (lines 17-21):

 ```yaml
     #Credentials to authenticate in BeEF.